Skip to content

 116

-def configure(self, settings: Dict[str, Any]) -> None:
+def configure(self, settings: dict[str, Any]) -> None:

 """Update MQTT configuration from plugin settings.